project-sunbird/project-sunbird.github.io/pages/developer-docs/channel_reg_with_ekstep.md

 ## Purpose

 The fundamental purpose of performing this activity is to enable each channel (Root Orgs) to outline and define channel specific curriculum framework.
 Based on the channel value, provided at the time of registering a channel with Ekstep.
-Specific set of curriculum content framework will load.
+Specific set of curriculum content framework will load

 ## Design Principles